Published on January 23rd, 2018 | by The Perfume Expert

 Keeping your blonde hair blonde or your brown hair rich in tone can be an endless struggle.
 Weather, sun, chlorine, hard water, and even washing your hair are all things that lead to unwanted orange and red tones in our hair.

 Not all of us have the funds to get our color refreshed every couple of weeks!
-And some of us even struggle to buy the expensive color conserve shampoos!

 But this simple trick is just as effective and all you need is a few simple ingredients that you probably already have in your cupboard!